 The juveniles congregate in balls of over a hundred and during the day they hide in caves and under overhangs.
 When they are larger the adults are solitary or in smaller groups of ten to twenty.
 On rare occasions they are seen out in the open during the day.
 They often open their mouths almost as if yawning.
 This can be seen in the video below.

 The striped eel catfish occurs in the Indian Ocean, in the western Pacific Ocean.
 They have also been known to enter brackish water in lagoons.
 They are found around coral reefs, estuaries and tidal pools.
-In 2002 they were discovered to have migrated to the Mediterranean via the Suez canal.
+In 2002 they were discovered to have migrated to the Mediterranean via the Suez canal in what is known as Lessepsian migration.
 They are now common in Israel and the Levant.

 Striped eel catfish feed on benthic invertebrates and algae.
 Adults may feed on small fish.

 The striped eel catfish is an oviparous fish and the eggs are laid on a substrate.
 Once they hatch the larvae become planktonic.

 Fatalities have been reported in the Gulf and Red Sea areas mainly in indigenous fishing communities when cleaning nets.
 Little seems known of the chemical structure of the venom other than they contain toxic peptides.
 Interestingly in research done in the Mediterranean where these fish have migrated to up the Suez canal, the poison does not seem to be as toxic.
 If correct this could be due to a dietary change.

 Species: P. lineatus